 What are your most critical objectives?
 Stating them is the foundation for what you’re aiming to accomplish.
 For example:

-• I want to gain better account intelligence and win larger deals more often.
+• I want to gain better account health intelligence and win larger deals more often.

 • I want to become a trusted advisor to drive more engagement with my prospects and customers.

-• I want more internal cross-functional collaboration around winning, retaining, and expanding accounts.
+• I want more internal cross-functional collaboration around winning, retaining, and expanding strategic accounts.

 • I want to boost sales performance and overall transactional velocity.